QuTech-Delft/OpenQL/docs/platform_ccl.rst

 	    "count": 7
 	},

-An instruction may require a wave form generator resource.
+Single-qubit rotation gates (instructions of 'mw' type) are controlled by qwgs.
+Each qwg controls a private set of qubits.
+A qwg can control multiple qubits at the same time, but only when they perform the same gate and started at the same time.
 Waveform generators and their constraints are specified in ``qwgs`` section, as shown below.

 .. code-block::
    :linenos: